cfrg/draft-irtf-cfrg-blind-signatures/draft-irtf-cfrg-rsa-blind-signatures.md

 so this error is not included in the list of errors for Blind.

 ~~~
-Blind(pkS, msg)
+Blind(pk, msg)

 Parameters:
-- kLen, the length in bytes of the RSA modulus n
+- modulus_len, the length in bytes of the RSA modulus n
 - Hash, the hash function used to hash the message
 - MGF, the mask generation function
-- sLen, the length in bytes of the salt
+- salt_len, the length in bytes of the salt (denoted sLen in RFC8017)

 Inputs:
-- pkS, server public key (n, e)
+- pk, server public key (n, e)
 - msg, message to be signed, a byte string

 Outputs:
-- blinded_msg, a byte string of length kLen
+- blinded_msg, a byte string of length modulus_len
 - inv, an integer used to unblind the signature in Finalize

 Errors: